 This model handles both continuous and sporadic workloads well.
 For a project P with sporadic workload, E(P) will usually be near zero.
 When P generates a burst of work, it will have priority over the continuous-workload projects, and the work will get done quickly.

 When a computer is assigned to a project, there is a delay of up to a day (the client polling period) until its computation is reported to Science United.
 Hence the same project (the one for which E(P) is least) would be assigned to all hosts during that period.
-To avoid this, we dynamically adjust A(P) by an appropriate amount when a computer is attached to or detached from P. Once per day A(P) is reset based on the accounting history.
+To avoid this, when we assign a computer to P we increment A(P) by an estimate of the computing (measured in EC) the computer will do in one day.
+Once per day A(P) is reset based on the accounting history.

 4.5 Preventing device starvation